Some links in this post may be affiliate links

 Your Tradescantia zebrina is dying due to root-rot disease which is enhanced by soggy soil and is characterized by yellowing and wilting leaves, rapidly followed by browning and plant collapse.

-Leaves are falling off your Tradescantia zebrina due to too little light, drafts and improper watering.
+Leaves are falling off your Tradescantia zebrina due to too little light, drafts or improper watering.

 Too little light: Move the plant to a brighter spot or instal a grow light if the natural light is not enough.